Birth date: July 9, 1932

 Was captain of the football and wrestling teams at Princeton.

 1962 - Is elected to the House of Representatives from Illinois’ 13th District.
-During Rumsfeld’s years in Congress he supports the war in Vietnam and the 1964 Civil Rights Act, while opposing many of President Johnson’s “Great Society” programs.
+During Rumsfeld’s years in Congress, he supports the war in Vietnam and the 1964 Civil Rights Act, while opposing many of President Lyndon B. Johnson’s “Great Society” programs.

-1996 - Serves as Policy Coordinator, and later as National Chairman, in the presidential campaign of Bob Dole.
+1996 - Economic adviser and national chairman for the presidential campaign of Bob Dole.

 1998 - Chairs the bipartisan Commission to Assess the Ballistic Missile Threat to the United States.

 December 28, 2000 - Nominated by President-elect George W. Bush as secretary of defense.

 January 20, 2001 - Rumsfeld becomes the secretary of defense.
 At the time, he is the oldest person appointed as defense secretary.
 When Rumsfeld served as secretary of defense in the Ford Administration, he was the youngest person to hold that post.

 March 23, 2004 - Rumsfeld testifies before the 9-11 Commission.

 May 2004 - Makes a surprise trip to Iraq.
 Visits Abu Ghraib prison in the wake of a detainee abuse scandal.

 November 8, 2006 - President Bush announces that Rumsfeld is stepping down and will be replaced by Robert Gates.